openinfradev/hanuctl/README.md

 # tacoctl
-CLI tool for TACOPLAY
+CLI tool for Declarative Lifecycle Management of Kubernetes Cluster

 ------

 ## What is the tacoctl

-The tacoctl is next deploy management tool of [tacoplay](github.com/openinfradev/tacoctl).
-It support a Cluster API, provide a Kubernetes Cluster on BareMetal or OpenStack.
-It's under construction now.
+The tacoctl project is a CLI tool for declarative management of kubernetes and underlying infrastructure, mainly leveraging the Kubernetes Cluster API.
+It builds and manage a Kubernetes Cluster either on Baremetal or OpenStack VMs.

+This project is the ongoing effort to produce next generation of existing [tacoplay](github.com/openinfradev/tacoctl).
+Currently, the tacoctl is at an very early development stage.

 ## Installation